Opus10/qik/docs/commands.md

 Above, running `qik --watch` or `qik --since` ensures that `coverage` is selected for running if `test` is selected.

-As mentioned previously, `--isolated` will ensure `qik coverage` does not select the `test` command.
-Override this by setting `isolated = false` in the command dependency.
+By default, upstream commands are included in the graph unless using `--isolated`.
+To ensure a dependent upstream command is always included, set `isolated = false` in the dependency definition.

 ### Using Environment Variables and Machine Architecture